Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 ![aconnect listing audio devices](../graphics/midi-synth/aconnect.png)

 Last thing left to do is telling _ALSA_ to route any signals coming from the MIDI controller over to fluidsynth, basically the software equivalent of running a cable from your instrument to an amplifier.
 Take a look at the _client names and numbers_ of both your MIDI controller and fluidsynth.
 In my case, my nanoKEY2 controller is client number `20`, port `0` and fluidsynth is client `128`, port `0`.
-To connect them together, I need to provide either their names or their numerical identifiers to the command `aconnect`, like so:
+To connect them, provide either their names or their numerical identifiers to the command `aconnect`, like so:
 `aconnect 20:0 128:0`

 A word of advice.
-USB client identifiers may change at reboot or if you plug your device into different ports, but their name won't change.
-On the other hand, fluidsynth id will most likely stay the same, but its name will change because it contains the current process id number.
+USB client identifiers may change at reboot or if you plug your device into different ports, but the name won't change.
+On the other hand, the fluidsynth ID will most likely stay the same, but its name will change because it contains the current linux process number.
 Therefore your best bet for an all-occasions command to connect your MIDI controller to fluidsynth looks like this:
 `aconnect 'midi name':0 <fluidsynth-id>:0`
 So in my case:
 `aconnect 'nanoKEY2':0 128:0`